deeptayy/LC-MS-Metabolomics-Data-Analysis-of-Hypobaric-Hypoxia-Using-Python/README.md

 [![Python](https://img.shields.io/badge/Python-3.10%2B-blue)](https://www.python.org/)
 [![Metabolomics](https://img.shields.io/badge/omics-metabolomics-green)]()

-This is a beginner-friendly bioinformatics portfolio project based on my M.Sc. thesis context.
+This is a bioinformatics project based on my M.Sc. thesis.
 The project shows how I organized metadata, wrote a simple Python analysis workflow, and reported metabolomics results cautiously without sharing unpublished raw data.

 The public repository does not include raw metabolomics intensity values, complete statistical result tables, or confidential datasets.
 A small simulated demo dataset is included only so the code can be run and reviewed.